Q42.8 - Congenital absence, atresia and stenosis of other parts of large intestine

-Q42.8 is a billable ICD-10 code used to specify a medical diagnosis of congenital absence, atresia and stenosis of other parts of large intestine.
-The code is valid during the fiscal year 2023 from October 01, 2022 through September 30, 2023 for the submission of HIPAA-covered transactions.
+Q42.8 is a billable diagnosis code used to specify a medical diagnosis of congenital absence, atresia and stenosis of other parts of large intestine.
+The code is valid during the current fiscal year for the submission of HIPAA-covered transactions from October 01, 2023 through September 30, 2024.
 The code is exempt from present on admission (POA) reporting for inpatient admissions to general acute care hospitals.

 Approximate Synonyms